-A good collection of 1894 CD-ROMs and Electronic journals can be accessed through Digital Library.
+A good collection of 2000 CD-ROMs and Electronic journals can be accessed through Digital Library.
 In the digital library we have 36 computers connected to Internet.
-The library provides IP enabled access to E-books from Wiley Online Library and E-Journals in Engineering & Technology by the following five major publishers
+The library provides IP enabled access to E-books from Wiley Online Library and E-Journals in Engineering & Technology by the following four major publishers

 - ASCE E-Journal Package by ASCE